Station to Station (song): Composition

 "Station to Station" was recorded at Cherokee Studios in Los Angeles between September and November 1975.
-According to Emily Barker of NME, Bowie "starved his body of all nutrients (besides milk, red peppers, and cocaine)" during the song's recording.
-Bowie would recall later that he could not remember recording the album at all, saying "I have only flashes of making it."
+According to Emily Barker of NME, Bowie "starved his body of all nutrients (besides milk, red peppers, and cocaine)" during the sessions.
+Bowie later stated that he could not remember recording the album at all: "I have only flashes of making it."
 Author David Buckley states that Bowie's only memory of the sessions was "standing with [lead guitarist] Earl Slick in the studio and asking him to play a Chuck Berry riff in the same key throughout the opening of 'Station to Station'."

 At over 10 minutes in length, "Station to Station" is Bowie's longest studio recording.
 Structurally, the song builds from a droning, guitar-driven introductory portion that mimics a train building up speed.
 Following the train noise, the band begins to enter, with percussion and keyboards playing chords in and out of key, after which the groove begins.
 The opening section consists of a 6/4 A minor measure, followed by 4/4 one over F and G, before returning to 6/4.
 Author Peter Doggett describes the section as a "slow, hypnotic instrumental march".
 The march lasts for more than three minutes before Bowie begins his vocals.
 After several verses, at the five-minute mark, a thud of drums signals a change of tempo and key and the band erupts into what Alan Light of Rolling Stone calls a "celebratory groove", which lasts for the rest of the track.
-Doggett likens the section to a progressive rock suite by the 1970s bands Genesis and Jethro Tull.
+Doggett likens this section to the work of the progressive rock bands Genesis and Jethro Tull.
 Like the album, the entire song encompasses art rock.